Belgian-American Research Collection

 Oral History Recordings

-A list of the interviewees and brief summary of each interview is available online.
-Full abstracts are available in the Belgian Collection at the Archives Department.
+A list of the interviewees and a brief summary of each interview is available online.
+Full abstracts are available in the Belgian-American Research Collection at the Archives Department.

-The Belgian-American collection contains over 1500 photographs of Belgian families, farms, celebrations, traditions, and events.
-All of the photos have been digitized and are available for searching and viewing online.
+The Belgian-American collection contains over 1500 photographs of Belgian families, farms, celebrations, traditions and events.
+You can search and view the photos online.
+Copies of photos may be made for researchers upon request.

-The Belgian-American Research Collection Vertical File is arranged alphabetically by subject.
-Materials in the files include newspaper clippings, reports, family histories, and recipes.
-The topics covered include customs, immigration, and communities.
-The contents of this vertical file are indexed in the Archives Reading Room.
+The Belgian-American Research Collection Research Vertical File is arranged alphabetically by subject.
+Materials in the files include articles, newspaper clippings, reports, family histories and recipes.
+The topics covered include customs, immigration and communities.
+The contents of the Belgian Research File can be searched in Search@UW.